 Albert B. Alkek was an astute businessman and – as those fortunate enough to have met him know – possessed a charismatic personality.
 I admired him for being a man of clear vision and determination.
 With decades of experience in personal philanthropy, he knew exactly how he wanted to establish his legacy.

-of his own fortune and carefully selected charitable organizations in the same way that he researched additions to his stock portfolio – by looking for the best return on his investment.
+Mr. Alkek practiced strategic philanthropy.
+During his lifetime, he was a careful steward of his own fortune and selected charitable organizations in the same way that he researched additions to his stock portfolio – by looking for the best return on his investment.
 When asked for money, he rarely agreed immediately, unless he already knew the organization’s leaders from previous business or social dealings.
 In those situations he could be very spontaneous with his gifts, sometimes dizzyingly so.
 He trusted his instincts.

-the sacrifice and commitment of the Center’s doctors and leaders developed into close personal friendships.
+Personal relationships were key to Mr. Alkek’s philanthropic philosophy.
+His friendship with the world-renowned Dr. Michael DeBakey led to his involvement with Baylor College of Medicine and other institutions in the Texas Medical Center.
+Mr. Alkek’s admiration for the sacrifice and commitment of the Center’s doctors and leaders led him to develop close personal friendships.
 Sharing the entrepreneur’s spirit in pioneering ventures, these individuals described their dreams for the future and Mr. Alkek worked with them to bring their ideas to fruition.

-will who would serve as the Foundation’s original directors.
+To implement his philanthropic vision, Mr. Alkek selected eleven executors in his will who would serve as the Foundation’s original directors.
 He charged us with establishing the Albert and Margaret Alkek Foundation and stewarding its assets to assure a permanent legacy.
-Eight of his executors still serve as directors of the Foundation, as does the president of Baylor College of Medicine.
+Seven of those executors still serve as directors of the Foundation, as does the president of Baylor College of Medicine.

 Scott B. Seaman